bretonr/Icarus/README.rst

 Requirements
 =============
-I usually keep my packages up-to-date using Macport (on Mac) and Synoptic (on Debian).
+I usually keep my packages up-to-date using Macport (on Mac) and Synoptic (on Ubuntu).
 Versions are provided for indicative purposes.

 1. Python (http://www.python.org/; version >2.6, ideally 2.7).